 Figure 21.
-Troubleshooting Screen Identifying Circuit Problems
+Troubleshooting Screen Describing Circuit Problem

 To display the circuit Help diagram (Figure 22), press H. The symbols used to describe all circuit events, circuit problems, and the corresponding troubleshooting tips are located beneath the Help diagram.
-A symbol on the diagram identifies an event or the location of a problem.
+A troubleshooting symbol on the diagram identifies an event or the location of a problem.

-Those symbols appearing in parentheses are also keyboard commands that provide additional information.
+Legend symbols that appear in parentheses are also keyboard commands for obtaining additional information.

-- Press M to view margin values for the circuit (Figure 23 on page 36). - Press 1 to view the insertion loss values for the circuit (Figure 24 on page 36). - Press C to view the HDSL errored seconds values for the circuit (Figure 24 on page 36). - Press N to view the HDSL unavailable seconds values for the circuit (Figure 24 on page 36). - Press R to view the DS1 errored seconds values for the circuit (Figure 24 on page 36). - Press o to view the DS1 unavailable seconds values for the circuit (Figure 24 on page 36).
+- Press M to display margin values for the circuit.
+(Figure 23 on page 36) - Press 1 to display the insertion loss values for the circuit.
+(Figure 24 on page 36) - Press c to view the HDSL errored seconds values for the circuit (Figure 24 on page 36). - Press N to view the HDSL unavailable seconds values for the circuit (Figure 24 on page 36). - Press R to view the DS1 errored seconds values for the circuit (Figure 24 on page 36). - Press o to view the DS1 unavailable seconds values for the circuit (Figure 24 on page 36).